-For long, I have been into cooking and experimenting with many cuisines of the world.
-To be precise not all, but I can say I have tried perfecting recipes from many cuisines namely Italian, French, Oriental, Thai, Moroccan, American, Mediterranean, Mexican and few more.
-But nothing beats my love for good old Indian Cuisine.
+I love cooking and experimenting with many cuisines of the world.
+To be precise, not all, but I can say I have tried perfecting recipes from many cuisines, namely Italian, French, Oriental, Thai, Moroccan, American, Mediterranean, Mexican, and a few more.
+But nothing beats my love for good old Indian Cuisine and homemade Indian meals.
 Maybe it’s to do with my Indian roots.
 The satiety that I feel after having an Indian meal is incomparable.

 Indian Meals are one of the best balancing meals.
 However, it depends on how you cook and combine the ingredients!!
-Mainly, the credit goes to spices and number of other plant-based ingredients that make Indian Cuisine a winner in the world of healthy food.
-Ghee or Clarified Butter has earned it’s fame on scientific front much later but so thankful that it finally did.
+Mainly, the credit goes to spices and several other plant-based ingredients that make Indian Cuisine a winner in the world of healthy food.
+Ghee or Clarified Butter has earned it’s fame on the scientific front much later but so thankful that it finally did.
+Not only this, but there are many other ingredients, native to Indian lands, that are helping people all over the world with mental and physical healing.

-India’s 30% population is vegetarian and that is why there are so many meatless options out there.
-Major part of Indian meals is comprised of plant-based foods such as beans, lentils, wholesome grains, fruits and vegetables.
-Since dairy is a big part of Indian cuisine, it’s difficult to turn it into 100% vegan.
+India’s 30% population is vegetarian, and that is why there are so many meatless options out there.
+The major part of Indian meals comprises of plant-based foods such as beans, lentils, wholesome grains, fruits, and vegetables.
+Since dairy is a big part of Indian food, it’s difficult to turn it into a vegan diet completely.
 But there are efforts to make dairy products more sustainable in production.
-Like in Canada, it is illegal to give antibiotics to cows for yielding more quantities of milk.
+Like in Canada, it is illegal to give antibiotics to cows, and the government regulates strict laws to maintain quality over quantity.
 But this law needs more awareness in other countries too.
 Plus, we must remember that we should be borrowing from cows and not taking over their calves right.
-Imagine human mommies getting stressed for more milk production just so that other species can enjoy a dessert or snack out of it.
-Hell no!!
+Imagine human mommies stressing over more milk production just so that other species can enjoy a dessert or snack out of it.
+Absolutely no!!

-If we talk about flavors, you have sweetness, saltiness, bitterness, tartness and sourness everything so well balanced in an Indian meal.
-And nutritionally, you got protein, fats, carbs, vitamins and minerals well combined in required quantities.
+If we talk about flavors, you have sweetness, saltiness, bitterness, tartness, and sourness, everything so well balanced in any given Indian meal.
+Also nutritionally, you got protein, fats, carbs, vitamins, and minerals well combined in required quantities.
 That is why I find my homemade Indian meals so healthy and satisfying.
-Just know when to stop eating!!
+However, know when to stop!!
 Because mindful and conscious eating plays a significant role in Indian food culture too.